azet1/kdb-taq/README.md

 # These are additions for the part 2
 New line in README.md file

+# Lets add another line for the part 2
+This is another line in README.md file

 # kdb+taq

 kdb-taq is a tool for processing and analyzing historical NYSE Daily TAQ (Trade and Quote) data using kdb+/q.
 This repository contains scripts and utilities to parse, load, and query TAQ datasets efficiently.